 Abigail Johnson, who is among the richest women in history, represents the third generation of her family at Fidelity as the first woman to helm the firm.
 The married mother of two was named Fidelity CEO in 2014 and chairman in 2016 when her father retired.

-The Harvard MBA owns an estimated 24 percent of the firm, which has more than $2.1 trillion in total managed assets as of Aug.
-12, 2017.
-Johnson worked her way to the top at Fidelity — she started with a college summer job in customer service and her first full-time position at the firm was an entry-level research analyst.
+She owns an estimated 24 percent of the firm, which has around $2.5 trillion in total managed assets as of March 2018, according to the company’s website.
+Johnson worked her way to the top at Fidelity: She started with a college summer job in customer service and her first full-time position at the firm was an entry-level research analyst.

-Currently, the CEO of Hewlett Packard Enterprise and chairman of HP Inc., the super-wealthy executive Meg Whitman earned $35.6 million in total compensation during fiscal year 2016, according to Bloomberg.
+As the former CEO of Hewlett Packard Enterprise and former chairman of HP Inc., the super-wealthy executive Meg Whitman rakes in more than $100,000 an hour, according to Business Insider.
 A longtime Silicon Valley power player, she oversaw the company’s split into two distinct entities in 2015 — Hewlett Packard Enterprise and HP Inc.

-The former SurveyMonkey and current Proctor & Gamble board member is best known for growing eBay from $4 million in annual sales when she became CEO in 1998 to $8 billion when she stepped down in 2008.
-Also an author, the married mother of two wrote “The Power of Many: Values for Success in Business and in Life.”
+She might be best known for growing eBay from $4 million in annual sales when she became CEO in 1998 to nearly $8 billion when she stepped down in 2008.
+Also an author, she wrote “The Power of Many: Values for Success in Business and in Life.”

 It’s true that Sheryl Sandberg isn’t a CEO, but Facebook’s chief operating officer has more than earned a spot on the list.
 The mother of two earned nearly $18.7 million from the social network in 2015, according to Facebook’s 2016 proxy statement.

-Not only did she write The New York Times Best Sellers books — “Lean In: Women, Work, and the Will to Lead” and “Option B” — she used both to start nonprofits.
+Not only did she write The New York Times best-selling books “Lean In: Women, Work, and the Will to Lead” and “Option B,” she used both to start nonprofits.
 Sandberg’s LeanIn.Org Foundation works to help women across the globe achieve their dreams.
 Inspired by her husband’s sudden death in 2015, her Option B nonprofit helps people stay strong when faced with adversity.

-Larry Ellison left big shoes to fill at Oracle, but Safra A. Catz can handle it.
-Along with co-CEO Mark Hurd, she has steered the company to larger-than-expected profits so far in 2017, which has kept stock prices healthy.
-Catz is one of the highest-paid female executives with a 2016 salary of $40.9 million, according to Forbes.
+Safra A. Catz took over her position as CEO in 2014.
+Along with co-CEO Mark Hurd, she has steered the company to larger-than-expected profits and revenue so far in 2018, which has kept stock prices healthy.
+Catz is one of the highest-paid female executives, having earned nearly $41 million in 2017, according to Forbes.

-The married mother of two is known for leading Oracle’s acquisition strategy and has helped close more than 100 acquisitions since 2005.
-Previously the company’s chief financial officer, she’s been with Oracle for 18 years, starting in 1999 when she joined as a senior vice president.
+The mother of two is known for leading Oracle’s acquisition strategy and has helped close more than 100 acquisitions since 2005.
+Previously the company’s chief financial officer, she’s been with Oracle for 19 years, starting in 1999 when she joined as a senior vice president.

 Since resigning from her job as Yahoo CEO in June 2017, Marissa Mayer has been out of work, but she’s likely not hurting for cash.
 She became CEO of the web services provider in 2012, and earned a salary of more than $900,000 per week, totaling more than $239 million, according to The New York Times.